nanostudio-org/nanogp2/README.md

 ##### Grant authorization

-Once the settings are defined, you need to grant authorization to nanogp2 to access your Google Photos account.
+1. Once the settings are defined, you need to grant authorization to nanogp2 to access your Google Photos account.
-Use a browser and open the `authorize.php` page: `http://your_webserver/nanogp/authorize.php`
+2. Use a browser and open the `authorize.php` page: `http://your_webserver/nanogp/authorize.php`
+3. Google displays a consent screen, asking you to authorize your instance of nanogp2 to request some of your data.

 (if you want to grant authorization again, follow steps from the section `Manually revoke authorization`).